lukepuplett/evoq-blockchain/docs/merkle/selective-disclosure.md

 bool isStillValid = parsedTree.VerifySha256Root(); // Should be true
 ```

-The verification works because when a leaf is private (has no data or salt), the verification algorithm uses the provided hash directly.
+The verification works because:
+1. When a leaf is private (has no data or salt), the verification algorithm uses the provided hash directly
+2. In v3.0, the header leaf's metadata (algorithm, leaf count, document type) is verified as part of the tree structure
+3. The parser validates that the leaf count matches the actual number of leaves
+4. The hash algorithm specified in the header leaf is used for verification

 ### Creating a Proof for a Specific Claim